-International Programs will also normally collect housing refund checks and send them to the student's school along with their transcript in order to avoid additional postage charges for the student.
+OGE will also normally collect housing refund checks and send them to the student's school along with their transcript in order to avoid additional postage charges for the student.

 Why has my home university not received my transcript?

 - Confirm that your account is completely paid.
-The registrar's office will not issue a transcript if a student owes on their student account.
+The Registrar's office will not issue a transcript if a student owes on their student account.

 - Transcripts will normally be mailed about one month after the end of the semester.
 Confirm that enough time has passed for your transcript to be shipped and received.